Tianyue-Guo/Daily_Bible_Verse_Bot/README.md

  In daily-bible-verse channel from Daily Rolling server, type "!verse" and enter.
 Bible Bot will share the verse of the day.

+ Also, everyday at 8AM Bible Bot sends the verse as well. (timed message feature)

  ## Where is the script hosted and run?